Find your perfect value college

 The job of a lighting designer is to ensure adequate lighting is present throughout the room or space in question.
 Knowledge of basic wiring or working with a qualified electrician is needed; this is one of those interior design careers that takes some serious scientific knowledge.
 Understanding schematic designs and decorative products, such as lighting fittings, shades, and luminaries is a must.
 Having a comprehension of all the types of lighting is highly recommended.

 Interior designers who work in museums, libraries, galleries, or historical sites are called exhibition designers.
 More and more, these designers also work in retail stores and boutiques where they design scenes that best show the product being marketed.
 They work with layouts of a particular exhibit or create a specific theme for the display and their client.
 The exhibition designer assembles and installs the equipment for the show or display.
 Exhibition designers are decision-makers of the main decor of the exhibit as well.
 Knowledge of modular stand designs and 3D imaging is a must.
 Many models are custom-built for the exhibit shown.
 The exhibition designers may also be considered floor management operators, keeping a record of the “traffic” around the exhibits.

 Interior designers concern themselves not just with how a room looks, but how it functions.
-Occasionally, designers from different specializations may work together on a particular project.
-So is interior design a good career?
+Occasionally, interior design graduates from different specializations may work together on a particular project.
+So is the interior design profession a good career?
 Sure, if you have the basic skills and interior designer qualifications needed: for the interior design job description, creativity, having a passion for design, and being a visionary are essentials.
-Seeing a completed room in your mind before it’s on paper is what makes an interior designer stand out from the rest.
+Seeing a completed room in your mind before it’s on paper is what makes an interior design professional stand out from the rest.
 Interior designer qualifications don’t necessarily include school, but an education is necessary to earn certification in interior design.
 Certification is also key to getting the highest interior design career salary.
 If you love the process, though, interior design careers can be more than worth the hard work.